Professional Services Work Management

 Professional services work management provides project managers the ability to develop a services work plan or schedule by defining the timeline, milestones, activities, and resources required to deliver the work.
 This capability allows work managers to define and classify risks, issues, and change requests, track and manage project execution and delivery, and report on the overall status and health of projects.

-The project schedule consists of any elements in the WBS that exist below the project level in the hierarchy, such as projects, milestones, and tasks, as well as effort, dates, and durations.
-The WBS can be displayed as a grid or as an Interactive Gantt view; this view also provides alternative project schedule views in the Gantt settings, such as critical path, baseline, or baseline vs. actuals.
+The project schedule consists of any elements in the WBS that exist below the project level in the hierarchy.
+These may include milestones and tasks, as well as effort, dates, and durations.
+The WBS can be displayed as a grid or as an Interactive Gantt view; this view also provides alternative project schedule views in the Gantt settings, such as critical path, baseline, or baseline versus actuals.

 For more information: